Is Self-Implementation right for you?

 Project management:

-On the other hand, if the project will only involve one or two people, is reasonably straightforward, and you have a great fallback plan in the event of delay or failure, basic project management skills may suffice.
+On the other hand, if the project will involve only one or two people, is reasonably straightforward, and you have a great fallback plan in the event of delay or failure, basic project management skills may suffice.
 At a minimum, we recommend assigning project management duties to someone who exhibits great attention to detail and strong organization and communication skills.
 For some systems, this approach might be sufficient to guide self-implementation.

 Questions for the software vendor: